 LAREDO, TEXAS, USA

 Due to the Covid-19 pandemic, the IAS 2020 conference at Texas A&M International University was postponed.
-The conference has been rescheduled to take place in November 11-13, 2021 in a hybrid manner (in-person or online).
+The conference has been rescheduled to take place online in November 11-13, 2021.
 This is the new call for papers.

 Call for Papers